dotnet/orleans/src/Documentation/streaming/index.md

 ## Stream Providers

 Streams can come via physical channels of various shapes and forms and can have different semantics.
 Orleans Streaming is designed to support this diversity via the concept of **Stream Providers**, which is an extensibility point in the system.
 Orleans currently has implementations of two stream providers: TCP based **Simple Message Stream Provider** and Azure Queue based **Azure Queue Stream Provider**.
-More details on Steam Providers can be found at [Stream Providers](stream_providers.md).
+More details on Stream Providers can be found at [Stream Providers](stream_providers.md).

 ## Stream Semantics